networksetcetera/LODS/lab1.md

 ```
 1. Save the file and exit the editor.
 You can save the file and exit the editor through the "..." menu on the top right

 1. In order to deploy your application to Azure, you will need to save your list of application requirements in a requirements.txt file.
-To do so, run the following command:
+To do so, run the following command
 ```bash
 pip freeze > requirements.txt
 ```